go-gorm/gorm/gitbook/docs/setup.md

 ### GitBook.com

 [GitBook.com](https://www.gitbook.com) is an easy to use solution to write, publish and host books.
-It's best and easier solution for publishing your content and collaborate on it.
+It is the easiest solution for publishing your content and collaborating on it.

 It integrates well with the [GitBook Editor](https://www.gitbook.com/editor).